DataDog/dd-trace-js/docs/API.md

 opentracing.initGlobalTracer(tracer)
 ```

-The following tags are available to override Datadog specific options:
+The following tags are available to override Datadog-specific options:

 * `service.name`: The service name to be used for this span.
 The service name from the tracer will be used if this is not provided.
 * `resource.name`: The resource name to be used for this span.
 The operation name will be used if this is not provided.